Couchbase-Ecosystem/cbl-reactnative-docs/docs/intro.md

   Couchbase Lite is an embedded, document-style NoSQL database that is syncable and makes it easy to build offline-enabled applications.
 ---

-# Couchbase Lite Enterprise Edition for React Native
+# Couchbase Lite for React Native

 Couchbase Lite is an embedded, document-style NoSQL database that is syncable and makes it easy to build offline-enabled applications.

-Couchbase Lite Enterprise Edition for React Native is a Native Module implementation of Couchbase Lite for React Native using Typescript.
+Couchbase Lite for React Native is a Native Module implementation of Couchbase Lite for React Native using Typescript.
 It has feature parity with Couchbase Lite implementations for other platforms, with a few exceptions.

 More information on React Native - Native Modules can be found here: [React Native Docs](https://reactnative.dev/docs/native-modules-intro)